-"I’m just worried Dick Smith will go bankrupt before I manage to spend it,” he wrote.
-“People on the street say DSE is going bust.
-Please can you send some info out regarding your viability.”
+"I'm just worried Dick Smith will go bankrupt before I manage to spend it," he wrote.
+"People on the street say DSE is going bust.
+Please can you send some info out regarding your viability?"

 Amanda, a member of Dick Smith's online help team, came back with a reassuring response.
 "Hi Ray, you have nothing to worry about.
 We will be here a long time to serve our customers."

-Angry shoppers have taken to Facebook to blast the company for luring them with its widely publicised fire sale, only to leave shoppers out of pocket.
+Angry shoppers took to Facebook to blast the company for luring them with its widely publicised fire sale, only to leave shoppers out of pocket.
 One angry shopper stated, "Management would have had to have known the way things were headed and chose to bombard my inbox with at least two emails per day for their supposed sale.
 Yeah, right.
 All that did was get people to order online when you knew the orders would never be filled and reduce your own debt in the process."

 So again, many customers were scammed by buying worthless gift cards.
-The unconscionable act was that Dick Smith management knew weeks ago that their stores were going to go broke, yet held a "Fire Sale" where expensive goods were being sold at a massive loss, obviously to drag in the cash before the collapse of the business.
+The unconscionable act was that Dick Smith management knew weeks ago that their stores were going to go broke, yet held a 'Fire Sale' where expensive goods were being sold at a massive loss, obviously to drag in the cash before the collapse of the business.
 In that sale, gift cards were being sold to customers, who were being assured that they would be honoured and of course that was a blatant lie and a barefaced fraud.

 Pumpkin Patch was a runaway success story.
 At its peak in 2007, the fashion label for children was valued at $790 million, with hundreds of stores across the globe.
-Nine years later, the clothing empire was worthless, after it was placed into administration, owing $76 million.
-Pumpkin Patch gift cards were only honoured for up to 50% of their purchases amid receiver KordaMentha’s liquidation sale.
+Nine years later, the clothing empire was worthless after it was placed into administration, owing $76 million.
+Pumpkin Patch gift cards were only honoured for up to 50% of their purchases amid receiver KordaMentha's liquidation sale.

 The Australian operations of American chain Toys 'R' Us was placed under administration in May 2018 after the closure of its US and British stores.
 Administrators McGrathNicol said that gift cards and vouchers would be honoured, provided that customers spent an additional equivalent amount in store.
 "In other words, to use a $100 gift card or voucher in full, customers must spend at least an additional $100 in store," the statement read.
 "Gift vouchers will not be honoured online."